 - Fencing should be used to replace the wall that divides the loft and basement.

 - With the addition of stairs, the split-level basement is finished.

 House Decorating and Furnishing Tips

-- Follow the “shopping list” in the lot information panel if you are building a Community lot.
-First, put the big items and then build small things around them to get the idea of space.
-Make sure that the community lot has many open spaces where sims can hang out.
+- If you are building a community lot, follow the “shopping list” in the lot information panel.
+First, put the big items and then build small things around them to get an idea of space.
+Ensure the community lot has many open spaces where sims can hang out.

 - While you are furnishing the room, it’s best to put a pair of lights on top so that you can see what you are doing.
 You can swap them for a more fancy light matching the room’s theme.